Generic selectors

 • Year opened: 2011

-The Shenzhen Universiade Sports Centre Stadium is a multi-purpose stadium that is used for various sports and events including football, swimming and basketball.
-The stadium was primarily used as the home stadium for Shenzhen FC but they were dissolved at the end of the 2023 Chinese Super League.
-Basketball team, Shenzhen Leopards, still play their home matches here.
+The Shenzhen Universiade Sports Centre Stadium is a multi-purpose stadium used for various sports and events, including football, swimming, and basketball.
+The stadium was primarily used as the home stadium for Shenzhen FC, but the club was dissolved at the end of the 2023 Chinese Super League.
+The basketball team, Shenzhen Leopards, still play their home matches here.

 9) Dalian Sports Centre Stadium